Chi-teck/docker-web-base/README.md

 A Docker image for web development.

-This image follows mutli-service apprach, which means all services are running in the same container.
+This image follows mutli-service approach, which means all services are running in the same container.

-Th services can be configured using [playbooks](./playbooks).
+## Usage
+Configure required service through [playbooks](./playbooks).
 ```Dockerfile
 FROM attr/web-base